-Revenue recognition: Revenue is recognized when persuasive evidence of an arrangement exists, services have been rendered or goods delivered, the contract price is fixed or determinable and collectability is reasonably assured.
+Contract revenue under exchange agreements is recognized when persuasive evidence of an arrangement exists, services have been rendered or goods delivered, the contract price is fixed or determinable and collectability is reasonably assured.
 Revenue associated with work performed prior to the completion and signing of grant documents is recognized only when it can be reliably estimated and realization is probable.
 IFES bases its estimates on previous experiences with the customer or grantors, communications with the customer or grantor regarding funding status and its knowledge of available funding for the contract or grant.

-IFES receives grants, cooperative agreements and contracts from federal and state agencies, international government agencies and organizations, as well as from private organizations.
-Such award instruments are to be used for specific programs.
-These agreements are considered exchange transactions.
-Revenue and expenses are recognized in accordance with the authoritative guidance issued by the FASB whereby revenue is generally recognized as the related qualifying expenses are incurred.
+Certain grant agreements are considered conditional contributions.
+Revenue and expenses are recognized in accordance with the authoritative guidance issued by the FASB whereby revenue is generally recognized as the related qualifying expenses are incurred and conditions met.
 Any excess of cash advances received over reimbursable expenditures is recorded as deferred revenue.